JoClaivaz/Mammals_orthologs_exp/README.md

 Output: 'putative_ortholog_SPECIE1_SPECIE2_domain_loss', 'ortholog_SPECIE1_SPECIE2_partial', 'ortholog_SPECIE1_SPECIE2_both', 'ortholog_SPECIE1_SPECIE2_none', 'ortholog_SPECIE1_SPECIE2_domain_nomodif', 'ortholog_SPECIE1_SPECIE2_domain_complex_modif', 'ortholog_SPECIE1_SPECIE2_1_domain_modif', 'ortholog_SPECIE1_SPECIE2_1_domain_repeated' and 'ortholog_SPECIE1_SPECIE2_1_domain_notrepeated'.
 Command line: python extract_ortholog_modification_group.py list_mammals PairOrtho_in_path_with_regexp Domain_file_in_path Domain_file_out_with_regexp

+#'extract_paralog_modification_group.py'
+extraction of pair which have at least one domain inferred by pfamscan (both/partial/none) extraction of pair without domain modification (control group in analysis, same domain architecture sequence), complex domain modification (with the same number of domain in both gene of a pair but not the same sequence or more than 1 domain difference), domain modification with 1 domain difference (group of interest, one domain of difference (not consider the kind of domain in this step)).
+All considered pair have at least one domain inferred by pfamscan. extraction of pair with one domain modification not involved in domain repetition Inference of the position of the loss (f-1, b-1, int-1; N-terminal, C-terminal, internal respectively) in the no repeated pair
+Input: 'SPECIE_domain' (pfamscan output, called by 'Domain_file_in_path' argument), 'pairwise_paralog_SPECIE' (called by the combination of 'list_mammals' and 'PairPara_in_path_with_regexp' arguments)
+Output: 'putative_paralog_SPECIE_domain_loss', 'paralog_SPECIE_partial', 'paralog_SPECIE_both', 'paralog_SPECIE_none', 'paralog_SPECIE_domain_nomodif', 'paralog_SPECIE_domain_complex_modif', 'paralog_SPECIE_1_domain_modif', 'paralog_SPECIE_1_domain_repeated' and 'paralog_SPECIE_1_domain_notrepeated'.
+Command line: python extract_paralog_modification_group.py list_mammals PairPara_in_path_with_regexp Domain_file_in_path Domain_file_out_with_regexp

 #'ortho_domain_modification_analysis.py' and 'barplot_result_domain_modification.R'
 analysis number of gene available in the different files produced through this step, and use R script to obtained plot
 Input: all the files produced for 'Domain_modification_inference' for the ortholog part